salto-io/salto/docs/syntax.md

 ## NaCl block types

 In the NaCl language there are several types of blocks.
-A block is has one or more labels, followed by a scope that is marked with `{}`.
+A block has one or more labels, followed by a scope that is marked with `{}`.
 The general block syntax is:
 ```HCL
 <label1> <label2> {